 If you follow these characteristics of your adult turtle, I believe it will be easy for you to determine your turtle’s gender.

-In this article we will discuss some of the behaviours you should be aware of, as well as some of the possible causes.
+In this article, we will discuss some of the behaviors you should be aware of, as well as some of the possible causes.

 Hi, This is John B. Nelson and the author of this website.
 As a cute pet, I love the turtle very much.
 Based on my experience with the turtle, I am sharing my opinion about the turtle care and habitat tips on this blog.
 I think these tips will be helpful to those peoples who have eager to turtle and want to start a journey with the turtle.
 Find me on Twitter.
 Happy reading!